“Prepare to be sanitized.”

-Henley pursed his lips as he nodded his head, “Now that is the question to be asking, isn’t it?” he tapped the side of his nose before making his way down the hall, “As you were, Sylus.
+Henley pursed his lips as he nodded, “Now that is the question to be asking, isn’t it?” he tapped the side of his nose before making his way down the hall, “As you were, Sylus.
 I’ll take care of the scheduling,” he waved over his shoulder.

 Sylus waved in return even though he knew it would go unseen.
 With a heavy sigh, he entered the first corridor on his manifesto.
 Every corridor had its own clearance levels and access points.
 Each one was divided by security barriers.
 Sylus ran his card through the reader for this corridor.

 “Welcome, Ms. Kinkade,” the pleasant automated voice chimed as the door unlocked.

 With a seething sneer, Sylus entered the long hall filled with low-level research rooms.
 This entire area had to be done before his first mandatory break in two hours.
 He hated cleaning, but it was the only thing he qualified for and he desperately needed the job.
 Flying all the way across the country with nothing but the clothes on his back and his son in his arms made finding work at the Riftworks an imperative.
 He smiled as he remembered Jeron, his boss at the diner, allowing him to use his washing machine so his clothes wouldn’t look like they were crusted with the filth of decades of sweat and tears.
 The blood, at least, was in spots you couldn’t easily see.
 Especially with a jacket on.